minetest-mods/i3/API.md

 #### `i3.hud_notif(name, msg[, img])`

-Show a Steam-like HUD notification on the bottom-right corner of the screen (experimental).
+Show a Steam-like HUD notification on the bottom-left corner of the screen.

 - `name` is the player name.
 - `msg` is the HUD message to show.